Press from Catholic Faith Network Live with Rob Judge

 Emmitsburg, MD

 As America celebrates its 250th Anniversary, step into the untold story of Mother Seton’s sisters—over 20,000 women whose faith and service helped shape a nation.
 From war and disaster to reform and renewal, they served Christ in the poorest and most vulnerable.
-Their fearless charity forged our country and changed history—and still challenges us today.
+Their fearless charity forged our country and changed history—and their stories still compel us today.

 Stories Spanning The Early Republic to Today